nrfconnect/sdk-nrf-bm/doc/nrf-bm/libraries/bm_scheduler.rst

 The SoftDevice event handler can call the :c:func:`bm_scheduler_defer` function to schedule an event for later execution in the main thread.

-To process these deferred events, call the :c:func:`bm_scheduler_process` function regularly in the main application function.
+To process these deferred events, call the :c:func:`bm_scheduler_process` function regularly in the main application loop.

 Dependencies
 ************